 Admission to Emergency Medical Services Program

-In addition to applying to the college, those wishing to enter the Emergency Medical Services program must also be accepted into the Certificate in Paramedic program, a limited access program.
-Admission to the college does not imply acceptance into the program.
-Students must submit a specific program application and meet all admission requirements for consideration.
-Please visit the Paramedic Certificate program admission page for admission information for that program.
+In addition to applying to the college, those wishing to enter the Emergency Medical Services program must also be accepted into the Paramedic Certificate program, a limited access program.
+Admission to the College does not imply acceptance into the program.
+Students must submit a specific program application and meet all program application and admission requirements (paar) for consideration.

 - Application information for Paramedic program

-- Applications for January admission to Paramedic program for North Campus (day) are available July 15 - September 15.
+- Applications for January admission to Paramedic program at the North Campus (day) are available July 15 - September 15.

 This program is a limited access health program.
 In addition to being admitted to the College, students must meet the admission requirements for the limited access health program they wish to enter.
 Students are required to submit a separate limited access application for each program for which they choose to apply.
 Applications will be accepted during the open application period.
 There is a non-refundable application fee for each limited access application submitted.
 Students are eligible to register for limited access health program courses only after having been accepted to that program.